Interactions of Grid-Forming Power Converters and Synchronous Machines: Network Case Study

 We observe the same instability of droop control, VSM, and dVOC when the test system contains one GFC and two SMs, i.e., the instability cannot be prevented by adding more inertia to the system.
-Figure \ref{fig:stable_idc_all_gfc} shows the DC current demand $i_\tau$ (i.e., before saturation) and DC voltage in an all-GFC system for a load increase of $\Delta p=0.9$ pu.
-The GFCs quickly synchronize to the post-event steady state, which does not exceed the maximum DC current, saturate the DC source for only approximately $200 \mathrm{ms}$, and remain stable.
+Figure \ref{fig:stable_idc_all_gfc} shows the dc current demand $i_\tau$ (i.e., before saturation) and dc voltage in an all-GFC system for a load increase of $\Delta p=0.9$ pu.
+The GFCs quickly synchronize to the post-event steady state, which does not exceed the maximum dc current, saturate the dc source for only approximately $200 \mathrm{ms}$, and remain stable.
 In contrast, in the system with two GFCs and one SM, the SM does not reach its increased post-event steady-state power injection for several seconds.
-During this time the response of droop control, VSM, and dVOC results in a power injection that exceeds the limits of the DC source and collapses the DC voltage.
+During this time the response of droop control, VSM, and dVOC results in a power injection that exceeds the limits of the dc source and collapses the dc voltage.
 This highlights that the interaction of the fast GFC dynamics and slow SM dynamics contributes to the instability shown in Figure \ref{fig:unstable_idc}.
+Therefore, while matching control with dc-side limitation automatically limits the ac current in this particular scenario, the other grid-forming controls require additional mechanisms to limit the ac current.